 It’s not difficult to convince people to join a new venture like a church.
 But it is difficult to discern and invite the right people into your core team.
 Ed Stetzer and Matt Rogers examine five shared foundations for a core team: a shared motive, a shared mission, a shared place, a shared ecclesiology, and a shared commitment.
 Core teams united on these five principles are the core teams that last.

-By submitting your email address you agree to receiving weekly communication from New Churches.
+By submitting your email address, you agree to receiving communications from New Churches.

 About Ed Stetzer